Liu Thai Ker

-Liu Thai Ker (刘太格 (劉太格, Liú Tàigé, Lâu Thài-keh)) (born 23 February 1938) is a Singaporean architect and a former master planner of the Urban Redevelopment Authority of Singapore.
-Liu is Chairman of the Centre for Liveable Cities.
+Liu Thai Ker (23 February 1938 – 18 January 2026) was a Singaporean architect and a master planner of the Urban Redevelopment Authority of Singapore.
+He was also involved in the urban planning of various cities in China since the 1980s.

 Early life and education

-Liu was born on 23 February 1938 in Muar, Johor, the eldest son of Liu Kang, the pioneer Nanyang Style artist.
+Liu was born on 23 February 1938 in Muar, Johor, when it was an Unfederated Malay State of the British.
+He was the eldest son of Liu Kang, a pioneer Nanyang Style artist.
 His family moved to Singapore after the conclusion of World War II.
 He studied in Chung Cheng High School, where he skipped a grade due to academic excellence.
 After graduating, he worked as a substitute teacher at Kong Hwa School in order to save money for further studies.
 He had plans to go to China to study art, but his mother convinced him to study architecture instead.

 With the assistance of a donation from the Lee Foundation, he enrolled in the University of New South Wales in 1962, where he graduated with a first-class honours degree in architecture, and was also awarded a medal for being the top student.
 He furthered his studies at Yale University in 1965 with a masters in urban planning, where he was again awarded a medal for being the top student in the faculty.

 Career

-During his time in Yale, Liu formed close relationships with his professors.
-One of them introduced Liu to I.M.
-Pei, who offered Liu a job at his firm.
+During his time at Yale, Liu formed close relationships with his professors.
+One of them introduced Liu to I. M. Pei, who offered Liu a job at his firm.
 He also worked in Loder & Dunphy in Sydney.

-Following Singapore's expulsion from Malaysia in 1965, Liu felt a desire to "change the fate of Singaporeans".
-He was approached by Teh Cheang Wan, the Chief Executive Officer of the Housing and Development Board (HDB), and offered a job at HDB as head of the Design and Research Unit.

-In 1969, Liu returned to Singapore and joined HDB, eventually becoming its CEO in 1979.
+Following Singapore's separation from Malaysia in 1965, Liu felt a desire to "change the fate of Singaporeans".
+He was approached by Teh Cheang Wan, the chief executive officer of the Housing and Development Board (HDB), and offered a job at HDB as head of the Design and Research Unit.
+In 1969, Liu returned to Singapore and joined HDB.
+While heading the research unit, he led efforts to standardise the guidelines for the building types, floor spaces, the number of rooms within each flat as well as room sizes.
+His team would also investigate architectural designs such as introducing slanted surfaces below the roof to mitigate the issue of rain entering open windows and optimising building orientation and placements to minimise sunlight exposure for apartment buildings of varying heights.
+He eventually became HDB's CEO in 1979.
+Throughout his time in HDB, he had oversaw the development of 20 new towns and 500,000 residential units.
 In 1989, he moved to the Urban Redevelopment Authority (URA) as its CEO and chief planner, where his contributions included the revision of its Concept Plan.

+After Deng Xiaoping became the leader of China in 1978, he visited Singapore and Liu made an impression on him describing the urban planning done by Singapore.
+Thereafter in the 1980s, Liu begun to help China plan their cities through Singapore's government with his first commission for Fuzhou, the capital of Fujian province.